Portfolio: Stanford Human-Centered AI (HAI) – Conference Mockup 1

 Adding the line “Join the conversation with us” as call-to-action phrase is always better than having none at all.
 And since these are Twitter posts, showing its logo with link to HAI Twitter webpage is appropriate and good to have.

 For the HAI footer, the four-column distribution of its content inside doesn’t look proportional.
-I spaced them out evenly and added the intersection graphics to further differentiate it from the Stanford University footer as have two similar looking footers at the bottom looks kind of odd.
+I spaced them out evenly and added the intersection graphics to further differentiate it from the Stanford University footer below it as having two similar looking footers at the bottom looks kind of odd.
 And lastly, I changed the Stanford University footer background color to its official red version for branding reasoning and also I’m really not a fan of the dull dark grey color being used there 🙂

 Which design (static or with animation, this mockup or mockup 2) should we use?
 A/B testing could be setup between the four versions to see which one would score best for registration/proposal submission.